SkafteNicki/dtu_mlops/s7_deployment/cloud_deployment.md

         where you need to replace `<func-name>` with the name of your function and `<folder>` with the path to the folder containing the `main.py` and `requirements.txt` files.

-8. (Optional) You can finally try to redo the exercises by deploying a Pytorch application.
+8. (Optional) You can finally try to redo the exercises by deploying a PyTorch application.
 You will essentially need to go through the same steps as the sklearn example, including uploading a trained model to storage and writing a cloud function that loads it and returns some output.
-You are free to choose whatever Pytorch model you want.
+You are free to choose whatever PyTorch model you want.

 ## Cloud Run